Traben-0/Entity_Model_Features/FEATURES.md

 # Known mod compatibility issues

-### intentional
+### cannot be fixed
-EMF will never work with these mods because they do the same thing
+All or some of EMF's features will not work with these mods and cannot be fixed.
-- OptiFine
+- OptiFine - incompatible
-- OptiFabric
+- OptiFabric - incompatible
-- dorianpb's CEM mod
+- dorianpb's CEM mod - incompatible
+- EBE (Enhanced Block Entities): while this mod is installed custom block entity models will not load, that is because this mod makes them no longer render as entity models.